bootstrapworld/curriculum/lessons/Early-Math/evaluating-exponents/langs/en-us/slides.md

 @image{images/two-to-the-fourth.png}

 <!--
-** _Yes, students may group the bases in a variety of ways, as per the @vocab{Associative Property of Multiplication}!_
+** _Yes, students may group the bases in a variety of ways, as per the @vocab{Associative Property} of Multiplication!_
 -->